VOL. XCIV, NO. 247

 Should I choose Letters and Reviews or Variant?

-Choose Letters and Reviews if you need Quarterly **Fund Manager Letters** pages with the fund name, date, and a "Stocks Mentioned" column (tickers link out for quick lookup)., and Quarterly **13-F pages** the author reads, with many entries including holdings tables and position-change flags (e.g., NEW / Sold Out / % of portfolio)..
-Go with Variant if AI Catalyst Finder scans filings, transcripts, and other documents to surface potential catalysts in public-company situations., and Buyside discussion area with differentiated views and thousands of investor comments. better fits how you invest.
+Choose Letters and Reviews if you need Quarterly **Fund Manager Letters** pages with the fund name, date, and a "Stocks Mentioned" column (tickers link out for quick lookup); latest public quarter observed is Q4 2025., and Quarterly **13-F pages** the author reads, with many entries including holdings tables and position-change flags (e.g., NEW / Sold Out / % of portfolio)..
+Go with Variant if AI Catalyst Finder uses agents to read thousands of source documents and surface potential catalysts and insights on public-company situations., and Buyside discussion area with differentiated views and thousands of investor comments. better fits how you invest.

 What asset classes do Letters and Reviews and Variant cover?